-The Medication Administration Policy is applicable to employees performing work at Healthcare HQ (HHQ) or at the site of one of HHQ’s clients.
+The Medication Management and Administration Policy and eLearning Module is applicable to employees performing work at Healthcare HQ (HHQ) or at the site of one of HHQ’s clients.

 The Policy exists to:

 - provide a mechanism for the safe administering and storing of medications and monitoring of the effects of medicines;

 - ensure that workers know the reason for administration of medications, their main pharmacological action, dose range, recommended route, desired effect, potential adverse effect and patient or resident’s history regarding intolerance or allergy; and

 - ensure patients or residents receive the correct medication at the correct time, do not experience anxiety or discomfort during or following administration of the medication and to avoid the experience of complications following the administration of a medication.
 If a complication does occur, it shall be quickly identified.